IBMStreams/samples/StreamsDesigner/IoT_TimeBasedBilling/README.md

 - Python notebook to simulate data from utility meters
 - `db2/utiliy.ddl` file to create the tables in the DB2 Warehouse, as well as sample data in `.csv` files to populate the database.
 - 2 versions of the Streams flow:
-  - Time_based_billing_no_DB2_connection.stp: Import this flow into Streams Designer if you do not wish to set up a DB2 connection.
+  - Time_based_billing_no_DB2_connection.stp: Import this flow into Streams flows if you do not wish to set up a DB2 connection.
 This version of the application does not save any data to DB2.
   - Time_based_billing_app.stp: Full application.
 Retrieves customer email address from DB2 and also saves the hourly usage costs to a DB2 Table called `DEVICE_USAGE`.

 ## Get started
-1. Import either the `Time_based_billing_no_DB2_connection.stp` flow or `Time_based_billing_app.stp` into Streams Designer.
+1. Import either the `Time_based_billing_no_DB2_connection.stp` flow or `Time_based_billing_app.stp` into Streams flows.
 If using the DB2 enabled flow, see the `DB2 Setup` section below.
-2. Follow the instructions in the video "Use Iot Data in Streams Designer" to:
+2. Follow the instructions in the video "Use Iot Data in Streams flows" to:
     - Set up the Watson IoT operator
     - Register a device